renebarto/baremetal/doc/08-timer.md

   - Line 89: We calculate the number of counter ticks to wait by first calculating the number of ticks per microsecond, and then multiplying by the number of microseconds to wait.
 It would be more accurate to first multiply, however we might get an overflow
   - Line 92-95: We read the current count value, and loop as long as the number of ticks has not passed
-- Line 98-127: We implement the `WaitMicroSeconds()` method in case we use the physical system timer, using BCM registers.
-The System timer updates every microsecond
-  - Line 99-115: We need to implement the `GetSystemTimer()` to retrieve the current system timer count
+  - Line 99-114: We need to implement the `GetSystemTimer()` to retrieve the current system timer count
     - Line 104-105: We read the 64 bit system timer value
     - Line 107-111: The high word might have changed during the read, so in case it is read different, we read again.
 This prevents strange wrap-around errors
-    - Line 114: We combine the two 32 bit words into a 64 bit value
+    - Line 113: We combine the two 32 bit words into a 64 bit value
-  - Line 117-127: We implement `WaitMicroSeconds()`
+- Line 116-126: We implement the `WaitMicroSeconds()` method in case we use the physical system timer, using BCM registers.
+The System timer updates every microsecond
-    - Line 119: We read the current system timer value
+  - Line 118: We read the current system timer value
-    - Line 122-126: We loop (while executing NOP instructions) while number of microseconds has not elapsed
+  - Line 121-125: We loop (while executing NOP instructions) while number of microseconds has not elapsed
-- Line 130-134: We implement the getter function `GetTimer()`, which returns a reference to the singleton Timer instance.
+- Line 129-133: We implement the getter function `GetTimer()`, which returns a reference to the singleton Timer instance.

 ### ARMInstructions.h